day8/re-frame/docs/WIP/CodeWalkthrough.md

 ## Effect Handlers (domino 3)

-Domino 3 is about actioning the `effects` returned by event handlers.
+Domino 3 actions/realises the `effects` returned by event handlers.

-In this "simple" application, our event handlers are implicitly returning only one effect: "please update application state".
+In this "simple" application, our event handlers are implicitly returning only one effect: "update application state".

-This particular `effect` is actioned by a re-frame supplied `effect handler`. **So, nothing for us to do.**
+This particular `effect` is actioned by a re-frame supplied `effect handler`. **So, there's nothing for us to do for this domino**.
+We are using a standard re-frame effect handler.

 And this is not unusual.
 You'll seldom have to write `effect handlers`, but we'll understand more about them in a later tutorial.

 ## Subscription Handlers (domino 4)

-In essence, subscription handlers take application state as an argument, and they compute and return a query over it.
-So they return something of a "materialised view" of that application state.
+Subscription handlers take application state as an argument, and they compute a query over it, returning something of a "materialised view" of that application state.

-Subscription functions are re-run by re-frame when the application state changes, to compute new values.
+When the application state changes, subscription functions are re-run by re-frame, to compute new values.
 But re-frame looks after this for you.
 All you need do is write the query function.

-The data returned by `query` functions is used ultimately in the `view` functions (Domino 5).
+Ultimately, the data returned by `query` functions is used in the `view` functions (Domino 5) but one subscription can source data from other subscriptions.
+So a tree of dependencies results.

+The Views (Domino 5) are the leaves.
+The root is `app-db` and the intermediate nodes are computations being performed by

 Each query is identified by an `id` XXXX